 In this section, we provide a brief overview of how the neural-network method can be integrated with existing algorithms and methods.
 In particular, we demonstrate how the multilevel algorithm~\cite{Luscher:2001up} can be used to further improve the signal.
 The multilevel algorithm applies here because we only study the pure gauge theory using the ultralocal Wilson action.
 The multilevel algorithm can be applied to the temporal links because the neural network affects only the spatial part.

 After optimizing the Wilson loop with a neural network, the largest source of statistical fluctuation is found to originate from the temporal Wilson lines.
 In the multilevel algorithm, we sample the temporal-link variables $N_\mathrm{ml}$ additional times.
-Since the Wilson action is local, we can treat each timeslice independently from the other timeslices.
+Since the Wilson action is local, we can treat each time slice independently from the other time slices.
 The final Wilson loop is constructed by combining all possible temporal slices, which increases the effective sample size by a factor of order $N_\mathrm{ml}^t$ for Wilson loops of temporal extent~$t$.

 The multilevel object is computed from multilevel temporal link variables